openshift/enhancements/enhancements/cloud-integration/aws/aws-sts-support.md

   1. Create an S3 bucket to publish OIDC keys.
   1. Generate and publish OIDC keys.
-  1. Create an AWS IAM identity provider.
+  1. Create an AWS IAM OIDC identity provider.
-  1. Configure their local AWS credentials to use STS.
   1. `openshift-install create install-config`
   1. Provide their OIDC keys in a manifest, which will be used to configure the Kube APIServer to be used to sign bound service account keys so they are trusted by AWS.
   1. Modify `spec.credentialsMode` in the generated install-config.yaml to set CCO to manual mode. (this mechanism already exists)